 BACKGROUND Impetigo is a skin disorder commonly seen in newborns.
 Impetigo is the most commonly found staphylococcal disease acquired in a nursery setting.
-REPORTABLE Not reportable.

 INFECTIOUS AGENT(S) Different strains of Staphylococcus aureus.

 MODE OF TRANSMISSION Usual mode of transmission is by touching sores.
 Spread to peripheral areas occurs by cracking open lesions.
-OCCURRENCE Worldwide; any age group.

 SYMPTOMS Itchy lesions that are sticky and oozing and occur mainly in the diaper area but may spread to other places on the body.

-INCUBATION PERIOD 4 to 10 days / variable CONTAGIOUS PERIOD As long as lesions are producing discharge.
+INCUBATION PERIOD 4 to 10 days / variable

+CONTAGIOUS PERIOD As long as lesions are producing discharge.

 EXCLUSION Until treatment has been in effect for at least 24 hours.

-PREVENTION / CONTROL MEASURES Use proper handwashing techniques after contact with lesions.
-Cover lesions if possible.
+• Use proper handwashing techniques after contact with lesions.

+• Cover lesions if possible.

 POSSIBLE COMPLICATIONS Not typical; however, breast abscess, staphylococcal pneumonia, septicemia, meningitis and brain abscess have been documented.
-SPECIAL WARNINGS None.
-VACCINE AVAILABILITY None.